 Dr. Elbuluk: [There] are so many ways that we can improve health equity — we’re trying to do it through medical education at VisualDx, but other people are doing it through other realms: through research, […], through public health measures and educating the public, through educating primary care doctors who interface with many patients before a specialist.

 I like the word “impact” because it’s one simple word, but it carries a heavy meaning.
-“Impact” is about making a difference, it’s about moving the needle, as I mentioned.
+“Impact” is about making a difference.
+It’s about moving the needle.

 I also wanted to use the word “impact” […] as an acronym, which stands for “Improving Medicine’s Power to Address Care and Treatment.”